Background ambiguity and the G\"odel double copy: Conclusions and outlook

 We emphasize that this paper is only a small step towards a more fundamental understanding of the classical double copy.
 Twistors may play a fundamental role in such an understanding \cite{Chacon:2021wbr,Chacon:2021lox,Luna:2022dxo}, and with our analysis on backgrounds perhaps curved space twistors may elucidate an answer.
 However, even at the level of spinorial general relativity, which was taken as foundational in this work, much is left to be said on the conditions under which the classical double copy can exist.
 For instance, the stationary condition is a seemingly necessary requirement for the Kerr--Schild double copy to exist with sources, and that our electromagnetic source had a similar form was also predicated on the fact that G\"odel is stationary.
 While it has been shown that in vacuum \cite{Easson:2023dbk} one may circumvent the stationary condition, a more fundamental understanding of how this source prescription arises in general spacetimes is desireable.
 Whether or not Killing's equation and the geodesic condition are fundamental to single-copies, such that single-copies are simply formulated from just these principles, must be investigated further.
 Furthermore, that same work demonstrated Type II Kerr--Schild double copies are possible, thus the Weyl double copy relations for Type II spacetimes will be interesting to explore, as was initiated in \cite{Keeler:2024bdt} within the fluid-gravity correspondence.
 It will additionally be interesting to explore if the classical double copy is restricted to algebraically special spacetimes, and hence a consequence of having aligned principal null directions (perhaps in conjunction with the other assumptions).
 We hope this work initiates the pursuit of a more general understanding of the classical double copy beyond Kerr--Schild.

-\textbf{Acknowledgments} The authors thank Ricardo Monteiro, Andrew Svesko, Aaron Zimmerman, Gilly Elor, and Donal O'Connell for useful comments on the draft.
+\textbf{Acknowledgments} The authors thank Gilly Elor, Gabriel Herczeg, Ricardo Monteiro, Donal O'Connell, Andrew Svesko, and Aaron Zimmerman for useful comments on the draft.
 B.K. was supported by NSF grant PHY–2210562.
 T.M. was supported by Simons Foundation, Award 896696 while this work was in progress.
 S.S. was supported by NSF grants PHY-2112725 and PHY-2210562, DOE grant DE-SC001010, and the Federico and Elvia Faggin Foundation.